Crisis reveals need for better state tech

 That transparency and accountability are welcome, especially compared to the prison scandal.

 Less encouraging is finger-pointing over the last week, after Washington became the poster child for fraudulent unemployment claims occurring across the nation during the pandemic.
-Millions of dollars were stolen before payments were halted for two days to address the problem.
+Hundreds of millions of dollars were stolen before payments were halted for two days to address the problem.

 The state must clearly explain why its system became the primary target for an international crime ring, as pinpointed by federal law enforcement authorities.
 While core systems may be secure, as LeVine stated, there was a vulnerability that allowed thievery at a higher rate here than in other states.